 Children will learn skills, acquire new knowledge and demonstrate their understanding through 7 areas of learning and development.
 The 3 prime areas are particularly important for a child’s healthy development, building relationships and inspiring curiosity and enthusiasm for future learning.

 – Communication and language (Listening and Attention, Understanding, Speaking)

-– Understanding the world (The World, Technology, People and Communities)
+– Understanding the world (The Natural World, Past and Present and People, Culture and Communities)

-– Expressive arts and design (Exploring and Using Media and Materials, Being Imaginative)
+– Expressive arts and design (Creating with Materials, Being Imaginative and Expressive)

 All 7 areas of learning are used to plan children’s learning and activities.
 The practitioners teaching and supporting your child will make sure that the activities are suited to your child’s unique needs.
 This is similar to the curriculum in the rest of the school but it is suitable for very young children, and it is designed to be really flexible so that staff can follow your child’s unique needs and interests.

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 It is very important that they develop social skills, such as turn-taking, sharing and independence, which help them greatly in the next stages of their learning.
 The guiding principles that shape our practice in the Early Years are that children are born ready, able and eager to learn.
 They actively reach out to interact with other people, and in the world around them.
 Development is not an automatic process, however, it depends on each unique child having opportunities to interact in positive relationships and enabling environments.